fpereiro/gotoB/readme.md

             return B.str (v);
 ```

-We join the elements by a comma and a space; then append a closing parenthesis (to close the invocation to `B.say`) and a semicolon.
+We join the elements by a comma and a space; then append a closing parenthesis (to close the invocation to `B.call`) and a semicolon.

 ```javascript
          }).join (', ') + ');';